Fountain Pen Calligraphy (?!)

 Have you done modern calligraphy with a dip pen, brush pen, or brush before?
 I love all of those tools, and recently I’ve begun using flex fountain pens for modern calligraphy, too.
 I had no idea that fountain pen calligraphy could be so satisfying!

-When I use the term “modern calligraphy,” by the way, I’m talking about modern script calligraphy with a pointed pen, not calligraphy with a broad edge nib such as italic.
+When I use the term “modern calligraphy,” by the way, I’m talking about modern script calligraphy with a flexible pointed pen, not calligraphy with a broad edge nib such as italic.

 This post contains affiliate links, which means I will earn a commission if you purchase through them.
 As an Amazon associate, I earn from qualifying purchases.
 Not all of the links in this post are affiliate links.